 RESEARCH AND SCHOLARSHIP

 Conducting research and scholarship at Dordt College is a way for students and faculty to come face-to-face with the intricate nature of God’s creation.
-For many, scholarly endeavors lead to the creation of new artistic works, discoveries of laws and principles, a better understanding of how students learn and, much more, point to an awesome, powerful, and wonderful God.
-This is an experience of the sensus divinitatus—no different than we might feel in the presence of a radiant sunset or holding a newborn baby.
+Scholarly endeavors lead to the creation of new artistic works, discoveries of laws and principles, a better understanding of how students learn, and point to an awesome, powerful, and wonderful God.
+This is an experience of the sensus divinitatus—a feeling like what we'd experience in the presence of a radiant sunset or holding a newborn baby.
 Experiencing the wonders of God is one reason that research and scholarship are an integral part of the fabric of the Dordt learning community.

 Research and scholarship at Dordt College takes many forms including: